Composting Conversations

 Thursday, August 13 | Noon–1:00 p.m.

-Chris Beling of the Vermont Agency of Natural Resources will join us for a practical and thoughtful conversation about Vermont’s Food Recovery Hierarchy and how communities, businesses, institutions, farms, and residents can work toward the shared goal of “highest and best use” for food and food residuals.
+Christine Beling of the Vermont Agency of Natural Resources, Joshua Ellison of the Vermont Foodbank, and Nicole Reilly of University Dining Service at the University of Vermont, will join us for a practical and thoughtful conversation about Vermont’s Food Recovery Hierarchy and how communities, businesses, institutions, farms, and residents can work toward the shared goal of “highest and best use” for food and food residuals.

 Rather than focusing on enforcement or compliance, this webinar will explore the Food Recovery Hierarchy as a framework for decision-making, community care, and systems thinking.
 As more Vermonters rely on the charitable food system and communities face increasing economic and environmental pressures, thoughtful food recovery and organics management practices are becoming more important than ever.

-Presenters will discuss the different tiers of the hierarchy with a focus on food donation to support healthier communities, stronger local food systems, reduced waste, and resilient local nutrient loops.
-Real-world examples and practical strategies from Vermont and beyond will highlight opportunities to improve food recovery, strengthen partnerships and increase access to nutritious food while still ensuring that unavoidable food scraps are returned to the soil through composting.
+Presenters will discuss updated guidance from the Vermont Departments of Health and Environmental Protection on food donation and connections to food waste prevention, real-world examples and practical strategies from Vermont that will highlight opportunities to improve food recovery, strengthen partnerships and increase access to nutritious food while still ensuring that unavoidable food scraps are returned to the soil through composting.

 This webinar is intended for food businesses, institutions, schools, farms, composters, food shelf organizers, municipalities, solid waste professionals, policymakers, and anyone interested in building more resilient and thoughtful food recovery systems.